soemyatmyat/open-insider-trades/README.md

 └── README.md                 # Documentation
 ```

-### References
+## References
-This project follows
+This project follows:
-1. the best practice of [the Twelve-Factor App](https://12factor.net) and treat logs as event streams.
+1. The best practices outlined by the [Twelve-Factor App](https://12factor.net), treating logs as event streams.
-2. This project follows the standard [Style Guide for Python Code](https://peps.python.org/pep-0008/).
+2. The [Style Guide for Python Code](https://peps.python.org/pep-0008/) to ensure clean, readable, and consistent code.